Mathematics & IT

 B.Ed.
 (University of Victoria), Mathematics, Hope Assistant Houseparent

 Mario DeSandoli joined us from Dwight School Canada in Shawnigan Lake where he spent five years.
 Born and raised in the small town of 100 Mile House in the Cariboo region of B.C., Mario attended UVIC and graduated with a Bachelor of Education in 2002.
 He has a rich personal history having climbed Mt.
 Kilimanjaro, volunteered in refugee camps in Sierra Leone for a year, taken a school service trip to Tanzania and taken a meditation course where he went 12 days without human interaction (or talking or eye contact or reading or writing or anything else)!
 He loves getting students excited about their studies and enjoys trying to convince them that other subject areas would not even exist if it were not for mathematics.
 He and his wife, Marianna, are the Hope Assistant Houseparents and live on campus with their three young children - Luca, Massimo and Floriana.

-Head of the Mathematics Department, Harold Wardrop is the product of a military upbringing.
-His childhood was divided between Ontario and Europe.
-He eventually settled in British Columbia where he earned a B.Sc.
-(Mathematics) at the University of British Columbia.
+Born and raised in Ontario, Mr. Wardrop received his B.Sc. with a major in mathematics at the University of British Columbia.
 At Simon Fraser University, he completed his professional teaching certification, a post-baccalaureate diploma in education, and met his lovely wife, Sharon.
 After eight years of teaching mathematics in Surrey, he joined the Brentwood faculty in 2002.
 In addition to his teaching, Mr. Wardrop has also developed and co-authored textbooks for Grades 10, 11, and 12, all of which are currently used across Western Canada and the Territories.
 He is a passionate teacher of mathematics and in 2011 received a National Prime Minister's Award for teaching excellence.
 He spent 14 years as the mathematics department head and in 2020 will embark upon a new chapter in his career as the Director of Teaching and Learning.
 He is the proud father of two Brentwood graduates (Caitlin, Mackenzie 2016 and Connor, Ellis 2018) and in his free time he enjoys ripping up the trails in the Cowichan Valley on his mountain bike.

 B.Sc.
 (Guelph), B.Ed.
 (Queen’s) University Counselling, Mathematics